If anyone tells you that the task of choosing baby girl middle names is a small one, ignore them.

 Not found a popular girl’s middle name you like?

-Here are some other common middle names for girls:
+Here are some other good middle names for girls:

 - Louise: Meaning “renowned warrior” in French and German.

 - Elizabeth: Meaning “God is my oath” in Hebrew.

 - Mary: Meaning “drop of the sea” or “beloved” in Hebrew.

 - Amy: Meaning “beloved” in Latin and French.

 - Lee: Meaning “meadow” in English.